Name of Program: This is the name of the program and the title by which the entry shall be known throughout the judging process.

 - The Power of Advocacy: This category recognizes associations that have addressed advocacy in any of the following four areas: promoting civil discourse and collaboration between government and the private sector; mobilizing members and volunteers in grassroots advocacy with demonstrable results; organizing coalitions to address a shared federal, state or local legislative or regulatory issue; and enhancing an industry or profession’s reputation as a trusted resource for effective policymaking.

-- The Power of Diversity and Inclusion: This category recognizes associations that have addressed diversity and inclusion in any of the following four areas: workplace/workforce D+I; operational excellence; governance, volunteer and member recruitment, retention and engagement; and cultural competence programming and resource development.
+- The Power of Conscious Inclusion: This category recognizes associations that have addressed Conscious Inclusion in any of the following four areas: workplace/workforce; operational excellence; governance, volunteer and member recruitment, retention and engagement; and cultural competence programming and resource development.

-- The Power of Global Development: This category recognizes associations that have addressed global development in any of the following four areas: improving the world economy; advancing an industry or profession’s global standing; collaborating to effect positive change in global systems and/or policies; and addressing critical societal needs internationally.
-This category is open to associations based outside the United States and U.S.-based associations that operate globally.
+- The Power of Global Development: All U.S.-based societies or globally based societies that work globally or partner globally, at the programmatic or strategic level, are eligible to apply in this category.
+This category recognizes associations that have addressed global development in any of the following four areas: advancing an industry or profession’s global standing; collaborating to effect positive change in global systems and/or policies; improving the world economy; and addressing critical societal needs globally.

 - The Power of Industry/Professional Advancement: This category recognizes associations that have addressed industry/professional advancement in any of the following four areas: advancing industry standards; developing innovative educational/professional development opportunities; engaging in public relations/communications campaigns to further an industry or profession’s reputation; and conducting research to enhance the collective body of knowledge for an industry or profession.